 In October of 2001, Disney’s subsidiary company (Miramax), was responsible for the surprising theatrical re-release of Iron Monkey.
 Dimension Films, their own subsidiary, were responsible for the re-release of other H.K. movies – most of which were headed to the direct-to-DVD market.
 Iron Monkey was far from being the next Crouching Tiger, Hidden Dragon for reasons which COF had addressed in an Anti-Disney campaign that was designed to inform people about the many changes to H.K. films which Disney authorized.
 These changes often involved dumbing down the movie in a way which made the film-makers seem dumb.
 The titles were reminiscent of cheap action movies whereas the dialogue was changed in terms of both cultural references and intellectual insight (such as the political observations in Iron Monkey).

 Even the credit sequences (such as the clever final one for Fong Sai Yuk) were changed to emit a TV feel.
 The voice acting was ruined by cartoony dubbing supplemented by revised scores that makes the finished product seem like a TV movie.
 The final blow was the excised footage which would’ve made the movies more human to an audience that Harvey never understood.
-Middle-class people are the ones who are more accepting of subtitles and intellect whereas the working class are more accepting of the opposite, hence why Iron Money was a flop.
+It’s usually Middle-class people who are the ones more accepting of subtitles and intellect whereas the working class are more accepting of the opposite, hence why Iron Money was a flop.
 At least the movie was shown in subtitled format whereas the original versions of Dimension’s other H.K. movies were never included on the discs despite wanting to emulate the success that Ang Lee had with Columbia’s Crouching Tiger, Hidden Dragon.

 The notoriety behind COF’s campaign (which had members in the thousands) and the outcry surrounding his mishandling of Hero would slowly lead to Harvey having to leave Disney so as to form The Weinstein Company in September, 2005.
 He then formed the Dragon Dynasty label with Bey Logan, whose joining was reported in early October.
 This seemed to fans that Weinstein was changing his distribution of H.K. films.
 However, this was nothing more than a monopolizing ploy.
 Bey previously worked with Hong Kong Legends, who did more for H.K. cinema with their DVDs (and early video releases) than the major U.S. distributors because it was in their best interests to sell these films to the best of their ability (no cynical politics designed to further their own movies like when Disney decided to rip off The Thief and The Cobbler for Aladdin).